-The first piece of advice my father gave me when my daughter was born, was always take pictures of her, because if you don’t, those moments will be lost.
-At first I eagerly followed his advice simply because I enjoyed the art, but after years of watching her grow up, it became evident exactly what he was referring to.
-It’s amazing how time flies by without us realising it for a moment.
+The first piece of advice my father gave me when my daughter was born, was always take pictures of her because if you don’t, those moments will be lost.
+At first I eagerly followed his advice simply because I enjoyed the art but after years of watching her grow up, exactly what he was referring to became evident.
+It’s amazing how time flies by without realising it.
 It’s only when we look back that we see how the people in our pictures have changed and moved on with their lives.
 It’s this fascination with capturing a moment in time that can be revisited over and over that draws me to photography, besides the art form it takes and the fact that I am a true creative regardless.

 Living in a village near Haworth, does have it’s influences, even if it’s hard to admit.
 Haworth produced some of the most influential writers of our time, the Bronte Sisters.
 That said, I didn’t become a writer just because I live in a place local to their place of birth.
 I was simply born that way.
 There is something special about the place though.